 27. Uber states that 99.9% of their rides end without any safety concerns or issues.

 (Uber Safety Report)

 In 1.4% of all trips, riders sought support regarding lost items, route feedback, or refunds.

-Critical safety incidents were reported in merely 0,0003% of all trips.
+Uber statistics show critical safety incidents were reported in merely 0,0003% of all trips.

-22. Some data suggest that ridesharing might be just as dangerous as riding a taxi.
+28. Data suggest that ridesharing might be just as dangerous as riding a taxi.

 Nevertheless, Uber requires newer car models than taxi firms and checks their cars more frequently than taxi companies.